[preprint] The Grass of the Universe

 Keywords: Fermi paradox; sustainability; habitability; genesity; planetary history; technosphere

-Read preprint at ArXiv:
+Download preprint on ArXiv: